Pheidole pallidula – Colony with Queen and Workers

 3. Ants guaranteed free of mites and parasites,

-4. Health demonstrated by the laying of the queen and the presence of brood on shipment,
+4. Health demonstrated by the queen laying eggs and the presence of brood upon shipment,

 5. No "boost" (addition of brood or external workers to sell colonies faster),